marian-code/ssh-utilities/docs/source/usage_conn.rst

 usefull for debugging.
 The second part is print out of the ``CompletedProcess`` object that is the same as subprocess outputs, also the raised exception ``CalledProcessError`` is the same as in subprocess.
-Other arguments have the exact same meaning as in ``subprocess.run`` but cuttently only a limited subset is supported.
+Other arguments have the exact same meaning as in ``subprocess.run`` but currently only a limited subset is supported.
 Nevertheless they should cover most usage scenarios.
 Notice that ``cwd`` argument accepts also ``Path`` objects!